Plastics in the environment

 Much remains to be learned about the threats that plastics pose to marine ecosystems, but we know enough to act to reduce the amount of waste plastic entering the environment.
 The most significant impacts of plastics on marine organisms arise from plastic ingestion, so it is important to understand why organisms ingest plastic.
 Tracking trends in plastic ingestion provides perhaps the best indication of the efficacy of mitigation measures introduced to reduce the amount of plastic in the oceans.
 However, it is not always feasible to sample plastic ingested by organisms, so we also monitor plastic in the environment, both at sea and washed up on beaches.
 Much of the recent research in this project has focused on understanding how plastics move through the environment, and how this affects estimates of plastic abundance.

-- Vonica Perold ran a project on sampling plastics at sea during the SEAmester at Sea cruise in July, obtaining excellent reviews from the student trainees on the cruise while also gathering valuable information on meso-and macro-plastic abundance on a transect west of Cape Town into the South Atlantic gyre.
-We also collected a valuable data set on plastics in the western Indian Ocean off Mozambique and Tanzania during the IOE II cruise of the SA Agulhas II in October-November.
+- Vonica Perold once again ran a project on sampling plastics at sea during the SEAmester at Sea cruise in July 2018, obtaining excellent reviews from the student trainees on the cruise.
+She also used the opportunity to collect data on meso-and macro-plastic abundance off the east coast of South Africa.

 Plastics SA, ACE Foundation.